The Black Starlets' 1995 squad and the curse of knee injuries

 When discussing Ghana's best U-17 squads in the country's history, the 1995 team is likely to come to mind first.

-The team, led by the late Samuel Arday, was full of talented players.
-Unsurprisingly, they won Ghana's second and final U-17 FIFA World Cup title.
+The team, led by the late Sam Ardy, was full of talented players.
+Unsurprisingly, they won Ghana's second and final U-17 World Cup title.

-The Starlets won their group, which included host Ecuador, Japan, and the United States, with a perfect record, winning all three games.
+The Starlets won their group, which included hosts Ecuador, Japan, and the United States, with a perfect record, winning all three games.

 Against all odds, the Starlet emerged victorious, defeating football powerhouse Brazil 3-2 to claim the title.
 Ghana's scorers included Baba Sule, Emmanuel Benti, and Abu Idrissu.

-Unfortunately, Samuel Arday's talented 18-man squad was unable to reach their full potential due to identical injuries.
+Unfortunately, Sam Ardy's talented 18-man squad was unable to reach their full potential due to identical injuries.

 Emmanuel Bentil revealed in 2020 that the team consulted marine spirits and performed rituals to win the trophy in 1995.

-Bentil signed for Bayern Munich after the tournament.
+Bentil signed with Bayern Munich after the tournament.
 However, he did not make a first-team appearance.
-He played for the reserve side before was eventually released.
+He played for the reserve side before being eventually released.

 He hit rock bottom, playing for clubs in lower-division leagues in Greece, Russia, Bulgaria, Vietnam, and the United States of America.